-- Good agent to make jewelry dazzling again
+- A good agent to make jewelry dazzling again

 Actually, a lot of common household items can be easily used for cleaning jewelry at home, so if you don’t like buying or using commercial jewelry cleaner, you have a lot of options.
 Baking soda is often used for cleaning household objects, but did you know that combined with hydrogen peroxide, you can remove stubborn dirt and verdigris from jewelry?

-Does hydrogen peroxide hurt gold and silver? it won’t under a gentle use.
-What’s more? it clean well safely on all the following:
+Does hydrogen peroxide hurt gold and silver? it won’t under gentle use.
+What’s more? it cleans well safely on all the following: